-- 19. Consistency with Comprehensive Plan and Other Public Policies (Subtitle X § 604.5).
-The Project is not inconsistent with the Comprehensive Plan and other public policies related to the Property, which includes the Benning Road Corridor Redevelopment Framework (the "Redevelopment Framework"), as follows: - Maps: The Project's height, density and use are consistent with the Property's FLUM and GPM designations.
+Consistency with Comprehensive Plan and Other Public Policies (Subtitle X § 604.5).
+The Project is not inconsistent with the Comprehensive Plan and other public policies related to the Property, which includes the Benning Road Corridor Redevelopment Framework (the "Redevelopment Framework"), as follows:

+Maps: The Project's height, density, and use are consistent with the Property's FLUM and GPM designations.
 The FLUM designates the Property for "Medium Density Residential" and "Medium Density Commercial" uses.
 The Project will have an FAR of 4.56, with a building height that is buffered by a large front setback area.
+Additionally, the redevelopment of the Property from a one-story office building to an

+2 The Applicant included this design flexibility condition at Exhibit 19A but subsequently removed the reference based on OP's comments at Ex.
+23C; however due to the OP Supplemental Report requesting a signage plan from the Applicant, this condition is included.
+The signage plan is in the record at Ex.
+26B.

-Additionally, the redevelopment of the Property from a one-story office building to an all-affordable multifamily residential building is consistent with the GPM designation of "Neighborhood Commercial Center," which is intended to provide both residential and commercial uses that meet the day-to-day needs of residents and workers in the adjacent neighborhoods. - Citywide Elements: The Project is not inconsistent with a number of policies reflected in citywide elements, including Land Use, Transportation, Housing, and Urban Design.
+- all-affordable multi-family residential building is consistent with the GPM designation of "Neighborhood Commercial Center," which is intended to provide both residential and commercial uses that meet the day-to-day needs of residents and workers in the adjacent neighborhoods; - Citywide Elements: The Project is not inconsistent with a number of policies reflected in citywide elements, including the Land Use, Transportation, Housing, and Urban Design Elements.
 In particular, the Project will redevelop an underutilized site with new, all-affordable housing featuring family-sized units.
-The Project is a transit-oriented development due to its adjacency to a metrorail station and other forms of public transportation. - Area Element and Redevelopment Framework: The Project implements the goals of the

-3 The Applicant included this design flexibility condition at Exhibit 19A but subsequently removed the reference based on OP's comments at Exhibit 23C; however due to OP's supplemental report requesting a signage plan from the Applicant this conditions is included.

-Far Northeast and Southeast area element and Redevelopment Framework by providing new residential development and increased density around the Benning Road metrorail station.
-In particular, the Redevelopment Framework identifies the Property as an "opportunity site" that can be developed with either retail or residential uses.

-• Racial Equity Lens: The Project furthers the racial equity goals in the Comprehensive Plan by all-affordable dwelling units on an under-developed parcel in Ward 7.
+The Project is a transitoriented development due to its adjacency to a Metrorail station and other forms of public transportation; - Area Element and Redevelopment Framework: The Project implements the goals of the Far Northeast and Southeast Area Element and Redevelopment Framework by providing new residential development and increased density around the Benning Road Metrorail station.
+In particular, the Redevelopment Framework identifies the Property as an "opportunity site" that can be developed with either retail or residential uses; and - Racial Equity Lens: The Project furthers the racial equity goals in the Comprehensive Plan by providing all-affordable dwelling units on an under-developed parcel in Ward 7.
 The Project provides housing for a range of family-sizes by incorporating 27 two-bedroom units and 22 three-bedroom units.
 Through the Marshall Heights Community Development Organization ("MHCDO"), the Project will also provide a Resident Resource Center that will offer a wide range of services tailored to specific residents' needs on topics such as financial planning, work-force development skills, environmental, health and wellness, and community-building.
+From a transportation and employment perspective, the Project's proximity to Metrorail and Metrobus will offer residents excellent public transit access to move around the city and to make commuting to jobs and the city's employment sector easier.
+In addition, the planned Benning Road Streetcar Expansion will have a stop adjacent to the Metrorail station (steps from the Property), providing a direct line to the H Street Corridor and Union Station.

 (Ex.
-3, 13).
+3, 13.)